manask4/todo-app/README.md

-# todo-app
+# ToDoIt
-A simple To-Do application
+A simple To-Do application.